MANIFEST

 Power

 It is vital to underscore the fact that Bitcoin is primarily a social phenomenon and its advantages are largely social, extending to its invulnerability to external influence, its reliability, deflationary dynamics, and others.
-At the same time, as a means of transaction, it did not introduce any fundamentally innovative concepts, being a form of WebMoney, developed earlier, which also performed all the customary functions of electronic money.
-However, the latter was vulnerable to all manner of threats, and it did not give its holders any particular advantages compared to a regular bank card, preventing it from taking up the mantel of a revolutionary means of transacting.
-On the other hand, practical experience proved that blockchain solutions are ill-suited for businesses settings.
+At the same time, in terms of functions of electronic money, it did not introduce any fundamental innovations.
+In particular, WebMoney, developed earlier, also performed all the customary functions of electronic money, however, due to its centralized design, WebMoney was vulnerable to all manner of threats, and it did not give its holders any distinct advantages compared to a regular bank card or account, preventing it from taking up the mantel of a revolutionary means of transaction.
+Being inherently decentralized, Bitcoin is not prone to these risks.
+On the other hand, practical experience has proven that blockchain solutions are ill-suited for businesses settings.
 The main reason for that is because the blockchain is far worse than conventional centralized solutions in terms of efficiency and cannot improve business processes.
 Blockchain technology was originally designed to solve entirely different problems – a clause explicitly outlined in the Bitcoin white paper, and one applicable to all other decentralized protocols.

 Cybernetic Community Platforms